sgonzalezm/streaming/README.md

 <h3>Software elements and environment:</h3>

--Ubuntu Server ( Minimum 12GB Ram and 4 Virtual Cores) -Nginx
+-Ubuntu Server ( Minimum 12GB Ram and 4 Cores)
+-Nginx
 -Nginx RTMP
 -MySQL (PostgreSQL can be added but this project is only for MySQL) -FFMPEG
 -PHP
 -Javascript
+-IP addressing plan

 <h3>STEP 1: Initial server configuration</h3>